 Creative writing workshops are open admission.
 Instructors will work with each child at their level.
 Students will improve and learn new skills, whether they are a beginner or have been writing for years.

 A day in the summer writing program consists of writing, reading, discussion time, and critiquing.
 Students develop close-reading skills as they examine a variety of stories in terms of craft, and continue to explore the elements of craft (such as characterization, plot, dialogue, and setting) through writing exercises.
-Students develop their most promising pieces into complete stories or chapters and workshop them with their classmates, receiving thorough feedback from peers and the teacher.
+Students develop their most promising pieces into complete stories or chapters and workshop them with their classmates and receive feedback on their work.
 Students then revise and polish these pieces and present their best work at the public reading at the end of the program.